ewaldmire/ascender/docs/debugging/debugging_slow_api.md

 Allow this IP address by adding it to the `INTERNAL_IPS` variable in your new override local settings file, then navigate to the API and you should see DDT on the right side.
 If you don't see it, make sure to set `DEBUG=True`.
-> Note that enabling DDT is detrimental to the performance of climber and adds overhead to every API request.
+> Note that enabling DDT is detrimental to the performance of ascender and adds overhead to every API request.
 It is recommended to keep this turned off when you are not using it.